 Trustworthiness and Competence

-For Non-EV Code Signing Certificates as specified in BR Section 5.3 and for EV Code Signing Certificates as specified in EV Guidelines 14.1.
+For Non-EV Code Signing Certificates as specified in BR Section 5.3 and for EV Code Signing Certificates as specified in EV Guidelines Section 14.1.

+After 2021-06-01, the CA shall meet the requirements of EV Guidelines Section 14.1 for Non-EV and EV Code Signing Certificates.

 Delegation of Functions to Registration Authorities and Subcontractors